 Today, STS prepares low-income students from public housing to succeed in school and college.
-Together with our lead partners, the Public Schools of Brookline (PSB) and Brookline Housing Authority (BHA), STS tackles the seemingly intractable academic achievement gap between low-income students and their higher income peers.
+Together with our lead partners, the Public Schools of Brookline (PSB) and Brookline Housing Authority (BHA), STS tackles the seemingly intractable opportunity gap between low-income students and their higher income peers.

 Steps to Success’ Core Values:

 Create a community based on a culture of trust and engagement